 New avenues to encourage private sector investment

-The private sector has the potential to offer enormous benefits to the retrofit sector.
-Whilst public funding is needed to deliver grant schemes, private sector finance can support other largescale projects including green skills training.
-The NHDG supports industry engagement with local projects to develop local green skills and national projects with organisations such as iFATE who provide apprenticeships and technical education across the UK.
+Private sector investment in training provision has the potential to offer enormous benefits to the retrofit sector.
+Whilst public funding is needed to deliver grant schemes, private sector finance is important to support green skills training.
+The NHDG supports industry engagement with local providers to meet local green skills needs, as well as national skills bodies such as IfATE who provide apprenticeships and technical education across the UK.

 Useful definitions

-Green skills is an umbrella term for the skilled jobs the UK will need to reach net zero.
-In the context of the retrofit sector it includes retrofit professionals such as those who specialise in External Wall Insulation (EWI) or it can refer to those specialising in low carbon heating technologies such as heat pump installation.
+Green skills is an umbrella term for the skills and job roles the UK will need to reach net zero.
+In the context of the retrofit sector, green skills can range from qualifications in External Wall Insulation (EWI) or heat pump installation, to the ‘soft’ skills needed by support and sales staff within retrofit businesses.

-Supply chain in the retrofit sector refers to the chain of roles from manufacturing products or services to the end consumer who is getting something installed into their home.
-This supply chain needs to be supported to invest in high quality products and services and highly trained personnel in both blue- and white-collar jobs to provide home improvements that are fit for the future.
+Supply chain in the retrofit sector refers to the chain of roles from manufacturing products or services to installing measures in homes.
+The end-to-end supply chain needs to be supported to invest in high quality products and services and highly trained personnel to support home improvements that are fit for the future.

-Area-based approach refers to a way of disseminating policy and organising change.
-It places the focus and responsibility on local strategies for improvements to housing rather than only following a national strategy.
-It is often led by local authorities as they have intimate knowledge of their local area and are trusted by residents.
-However, for effective progress there needs to be collaboration between housing providers and installers in order to address systemic problems with housing quality.
+Area-based approach refers to a way of implementing policy and organising change.
+It places the focus and responsibility on local rather than national strategies for improvements to housing.
+It is a bottom-up approach often led by local authorities as they have intimate knowledge of their local area.
+However, for effective delivery, there needs to be collaboration between housing providers and installers.

 How to join

-Membership of the NHDG is considered if the prospective member is a Tier 1 contractor or energy supplier that contracts and directly delivers £20+ million turnover per year of whole-house decarbonisation retrofit at scale, supported by government-funded schemes such as Social Housing Decarbonisation Fund (SHDF) and Home Upgrade Grant (HUG).
+Membership of the NHDG is open to Tier 1 contractors or energy suppliers that contract and directly deliver £20+ million turnover per year of whole-house retrofit at scale, supported by government-funded schemes such as the Warm Homes: Social Housing Fund (WH:SHF) and Home Upgrade Grant (HUG).
 Eligible turnover must come from work contracted directly with clients and not through third parties such as energy companies or other bodies.

 Applicants must provide evidence to support that they meet the criteria.
 Evidence includes: